 config global config system accprofile edit read_only set scope global end end

 Change the name of the previously created profile in the 3rd line accordingly.

 Create An Administrator Account

-- Navigate to System -> Administrators and click on + Create New and select Administrator
+- Navigate to System → Administrators and click + Create New and select Administrator

-- Fill in its name, select a type of authentication and finally select the previously created Administrator profile.
-If you have VDOMs enabled, the Virtual Domains section bellow should disappear (if not, the selected profile is not global)
+- Fill in its name, select a type of authentication, and finally select the previously created Administrator profile.
+If you have VDOMs enabled, the Virtual Domains section below should disappear (if not, the selected profile is not global)

 - Apply other restrictions if needed and click OK.

 Ensure, that there is at least one interface with SSH or Telnet allowed, and this interface is accessible from IP Fabric VM.
 To do so, navigate to Network → Interfaces and check the Access column.